EternityForest/AnyoneCanDoIt/README.md

 ## Principles

+### Powder Problems

+A very large number of accidents can be stopped by keeping things, like a pile of paperwork, away from things that could spill or splash, like your full cup of coffee.

+This seems to be one of the most common mistakes people make, it is very easy to overestimate your ability to control liquids and powders.
+This includes not wearing gloves when handling something that should really be handled with gloves.

 ### Redundancy

 There should not be anywhere in your plan where a single failure can have significant consequences.
 One broken rope, one person dropping something, or one lost flashlight shouldn't affect the plan at all.